 No one likes to think about it, but who gets your super and insurance if something happens to you?
-Super is likely to be one of your biggest assets, so it’s important it’s paid according to your wishes.
+A binding nomination tells us who should receive your super (and any insurance you have) if you pass away, so it’s a really important part of managing your super.

-If your spouse earns less than $37,000 and you make a $3,000 contribution to their super, you may be eligible for a tax rebate of up to $540.
-For more information on spouse contributions, visit ato.gov.au
+For example, if your spouse earns less than $40,000 and you make a $3,000 contribution to their super, you may be eligible for a tax rebate of up to $540.
+For more information about spouse contributions, visit our Grow your super webpage.

-If you’d like more information on how you can maximise your super, speak to an EISS Financial Planner.
-To make an appointment, call 02 9046 1920 or visit eisuper.com.au/appointment
+If you’d like more information on how you can maximise your super, speak to an EISS Super financial planner.
+To make an appointment, call 1300 369 901 or visit eisuper.com.au/appointment.

 Thank you for requesting a call.